ElemeFE/node-interview/README.md

 ## What is ElemeFE?

-It means Frontend team of Eleme (饿了么) which seems like the bigest takeaway company of China.
+It means Frontend team of Eleme (饿了么) which seems like the biggest takeaway company of China.

 There are some public projects of Eleme: